 Bottom line: we can solve all of these problems by simply applying buyer psychology to improve our landing page conversions.
 And it isn’t that hard (hint: you have to add just one tiny button and it’ll make all the difference).

 There are two types of landing pages.
-Type 1 and type 2 shown in screenshot below:
+Type 1 and type 2 are shown in the screenshot below:

 Landing page type 1 is a Google PLA (product listing ad) and when clicked it’ll take the user to a product page.